-When ADPara.TriggerDir = ART2932\TRIGDIR\NEGATIVE, choose the trigger mode as the falling edge trigger.
-That is, when the ATR trigger signal is from higher than 0-channel output voltage to lower than 1-channel output voltage, AD will immediately access to the conversion process, and its follow-up changes have no effect on AD acquisition.
+When ADPara.TriggerDir = PCI8195_TRIGDIR_NEGATIVE, choose the trigger mode as the falling edge trigger.
+That is, when the DTR trigger signal is on the falling edge, AD will immediately access to the conversion process, and its follow-up changes have no effect on AD acquisition.